Paleoproterozoic

+Cyanobacteria

+The Paleoproterozoic has the oldest known cyanobacterial fossils, those of Eoentophysalis belcherensis, from 2.0165 billion years ago.
+As the first organisms known to have produced oxygen, cyanobacteria are generally thought responsible for oxygenation of Earth's atmosphere and the Great Oxidation Event (GOE) 2.46–2.426 billion years ago.
+Their evolution was also proposed to have caused a subsequent Makganyene "snowball earth" 2.3–2.2 billion years ago.
+The GOE preceding a Paleoproterozoic snowball Earth has been argued unambiguously confirmed, but likely evolved earlier.

+While still debated within the last few years, recent science considers it established that cyanobacteria, or their common ancestor, originated as early as 2.9 to three billion years ago, in the Mesoarchean.
+The evolution of oxygenic photosynthesis can be seen before the Great Oxidation Event, evidenced by the production of oxygen in Neoarchaean water environments following the Mesoarchean.
+Possible but questionable cyanobacterial fossils date back to 3.4 billion years ago, the Palaeoarchaean.

 Atmosphere

 The Earth's atmosphere was originally a weakly reducing atmosphere consisting largely of nitrogen, methane, ammonia, carbon dioxide and inert gases, in total comparable to Titan's atmosphere.
 When oxygenic photosynthesis evolved in cyanobacteria during the Mesoarchean, the increasing amount of byproduct dioxygen began to deplete the reductants in the ocean, land surface and the atmosphere.

 Eventually all surface reductants (particularly ferrous iron, sulfur and atmospheric methane) were exhausted, and the atmospheric free oxygen levels soared permanently during the Siderian and Rhyacian periods in an aerochemical event called the Great Oxidation Event, which brought atmospheric oxygen from near none to up to 10% of the modern level.

 Life

-At the beginning of the preceding Archean eon, almost all existing lifeforms were single-cell prokaryotic anaerobic organisms whose metabolism was based on a form of cellular respiration that did not require oxygen, and autotrophs were either chemosynthetic or relied upon anoxygenic photosynthesis.
+At the beginning of the preceding Archean eon, almost all existing lifeforms were single-cell prokaryotic anaerobic organisms whose metabolism was based on a form of cellular respiration that did not require oxygen.
+Autotrophs were either chemosynthetic, or relied upon anoxygenic photosynthesis.
 After the Great Oxygenation Event, the then mainly archaea-dominated anaerobic microbial mats were devastated as free oxygen is highly reactive and biologically toxic to cellular structures.
-This was compounded by a 300-million-year-long global icehouse event known as the Huronian glaciation — at least partly due to the depletion of atmospheric methane, a powerful greenhouse gas — resulted in what is widely considered one of the first and most significant mass extinctions on Earth.
-The organisms that thrived after the extinction were mainly aerobes that evolved bioactive antioxidants and eventually aerobic respiration, and surviving anaerobes were forced to live symbiotically alongside aerobes in hybrid colonies, which enabled the evolution of mitochondria in eukaryotic organisms.
+This was compounded by a 300-million-year-long global icehouse event known as the Huronian glaciation — at least partly due to the depletion of atmospheric methane, a powerful greenhouse gas — resulting in what is widely considered one of the first and most significant mass extinctions on Earth.

-The Palaeoproterozoic represents the era from which the oldest cyanobacterial fossils, those of Eoentophysalis belcherensis from the Kasegalik Formation in the Belcher Islands of Nunavut, are known.
-By 1.75 Ga, thylakoid-bearing cyanobacteria had evolved, as evidenced by fossils from the McDermott Formation of Australia.
+The organisms that thrived after the extinction were mainly aerobes that evolved bioactive antioxidants and eventually aerobic respiration.
+Surviving anaerobes were forced to live symbiotically alongside aerobes in hybrid colonies, which enabled the evolution of mitochondria in eukaryotic organisms.
+The oldest known Eukaryote, Tappania plana, appearing by the end of the Paleoproterozoic.Thylakoid-bearing cyanobacteria evolved by 1.75 Ga, as evidenced by fossils from the McDermott Formation of Australia.

 Many crown node eukaryotes (from which the modern-day eukaryotic lineages would have arisen) have been approximately dated to around the time of the Paleoproterozoic Era.